vipulnaik/diet-exercise-health/notes/2023-11-09-upper-middle-left-gum-area-pain.md

 There was no clear improvement for a few days; around 2023-11-15 to 2023-11-17 I started noticing clear improvements when probing with my tongue.

+By the evening of 2023-11-20, I no longer felt pain when probing the area with my tongue, and could not make out any difference when comparing it with other parts of my mouth.